dobkeratops/rfcs/text/0000-gather_macro.md

 Potentially useful for rolling 'class factories', 'component systems', bindings to scripting languages/UIs; also a similar use case is already demonstrated in the inbuilt unit tests, where ```#[test]``` gathers many functions and calls them from a generated test function.
 Macros accessible from the language out of the box will see more use than compiler plugins.

+Rust offers a choice between 'sorting by type', and 'sorting by function' (e.g. polymorphism through traits, or matching on enum variants).
+A user could wrap types and functions in a macro that can be rolled either way.

 Some use cases are already possible with nested repeat features , but they require items to be declared in one location (e.g. a project may prefer to have 'a source file per entity', rather than one source file defining all the entities)

 # Detailed design